 Where you stay in Sarasota or the surrounding area will have an impact on your visit to the Suncoast.
 If your chief desire is to visit the beach while you are here, then staying on one of the keys near the beaches is best as you will normally be within walking distance of the beach and can avoid the fight for a parking space on busy days.
 Be aware that accommodations on the keys can be more pricey, however, so if budget is a concern, know that if you stay somewhere on the mainland you will not be that far away from the beach (about fifteen to twenty minutes in most cases).
 If you want to take in more of the sights and activities Sarasota has to offer, I would recommend staying on the mainland.
 You will be more centrally located and can avoid having to constantly battle the traffic coming on and off the keys, which can be a hassle.
 If you desire a quieter, more laid-back vacation, you may want to look into staying in one of the communities south of Sarasota, such as Nokomis or Venice, which tend to be less crowded but are still within a reasonable driving distance from most attractions.

-There is a large variety of options available for accommodations in the Sarasota area.
+There are a large variety of options available for accommodations in the Sarasota area.
 There are dozens of chain hotels in the area, from a more basic type like Quality Inn to the high-end Ritz Carlton.
 There are also plenty of locally-owned hotels and inns located near the bay and on the keys.
 If you are thinking about a more extended stay, there are condos, bungalows, and vacation homes available to rent.
+The Banyan House is a lovely historic property located near Caspersen Beach in Venice, and offers weekly and monthly rentals.
+The Cottages at Siesta Key is a great choice if you want to stay a week or more on Siesta Key.
 For those who enjoy travelling in their RV for vacation, there are RV parks in the area.
-The most notable RV park is Sun-n-Fun, which is located just a little east of I-75 in Sarasota.
+The most notable RV park is Sun Outdoors Sarasota, which is located just a little east of I-75 in Sarasota.
 This RV park is actually a resort complete with a pool, outdoor sport activities, fishing lake, and crafting workshops.
-If you do not have an RV, Sun-n-Fun also features vacation homes which are available to either buy or rent.
+If you do not have an RV, Sun Outdoors Sarasota also features vacation homes which are available to either buy or rent.
 You can also park your RV and camp out at the two state parks in the area (more info below in the "Things to See and Do" section.)
-There are three bed-and-breakfasts in the area, all of which come highly recommended.
-The Cypress is situated in downtown Sarasota and is within walking distance of Selby Gardens, Main Street, and the bay.
-The Horse and Chaise Inn and the Banyan Inn are both in the neighboring community of Venice.
-The Horse and Chaise Inn sits in the historic district of Venice and the bed and breakfast itself is in a house built in 1926.
-The Banyan Inn is located near Caspersen Beach and is also a historic property.

 Dining in Sarasota